May 15, 2026, 07:33

 Environment & Nature Conservation

-Wild beim Wild Editorial Team — May 10, 2026
+Editorial team Wild beim Wild — May 10, 2026

-Fenced-off mountains, even above the tree line
+Fenced-in mountains above the tree line

-Wildlife corridors: two-thirds damaged or severed
+Wildlife corridors: two thirds damaged or interrupted

 The federal government actively subsidizes this development.
 In 2024, it identified around twelve billion francs in direct subsidies that harm biodiversity.
 Distributed across agriculture, transport, settlement, and energy production.